 Specific Instructions for Valpak and Others

 Still receiving mail?
 First, call each offender directly and ask to be removed from their mailing lists.
-Second, use these forms to get off the list of all direct marketers like Valpak (by Cox Target Media), Red Plum (By Valassis Direct Mail, Inc.), and Abacus (By Epsilon).
+Second, use these forms to get off the list of all direct marketers like Valpak (by Cox Target Media) and Abacus (By Epsilon).
 Wishing you luck in the fight!

 What’s the most infuriating piece of junk mail that keeps plaguing your mailbox?